-Fig. 7.1: Dashboard page of the rc\visard NG's Web GUI
+Fig. 7.1: Dashboard page of the rc visard NG's Web GUI

-The page's side menu permits access to the individual pages of the rc\visard NG's Web GUI:
+The page's side menu permits access to the individual pages of the rc visard NG's Web GUI:

-- Camera shows a live stream of the rectified camera images.
+Camera shows a live stream of the rectified camera images.
 The frame rate can be reduced to save bandwidth when streaming to a GigE Vision® client.
 Furthermore, exposure can be set manually or automatically.
-See Parameters (Section 6.1.1.3) for more information. - Depth Image shows a live stream of the left rectified, disparity, and confidence images.
-The page contains various settings for depth-image computation and filtering.
-See Parameters (Section 6.1.2.5) for more information. - Modules gives access to the detection modules of the rc\visard NG (see Detection & Measure modules, Section 6.2). - Configuration gives access to the configuration modules of the rc\visard NG (see Configuration modules, Section 6.3). - Database gives access to the database modules of the rc\visard NG (see Database modules, Section 6.4). - System gives access to general settings, device information and to the log files, and permits the firmware or the license file to be updated.
+See Camera module (Section 6.1) for more information.

+Depth Image shows a live stream of the left rectified, disparity, and confidence images. page contains various settings for depth-image computation and filtering.
+See sect-stereomatching (Section ??) for more information.

+Modules gives access to the detection modules of the rc visard NG (see Detection & Measure modules, Section 6.2).

+Configuration gives access to the configuration modules of the rc visard NG (see Configuration modules, Section 6.3).

+Database gives access to the database modules of the rc\visard NG (see Database modules, Section

+System gives access to general settings, device information and to the log files, and permits the firmware or the license file to be updated.